Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Left and right invariant weights

+So far, at least at the von Neumann algebra level, we have established that the weights $\tilde{\varphi}$ and $\tilde{\psi}$ are left and right invariant, respectively.

-For the operator algebraic theory to work properly, we not only need suitable extension weights $\varphi$ and $\varphi\circ S$, but we actually need a {\em quasi-invariance\/} condition, such that we are able to find a Radon--Nikodym derivative between the extended weights.
-This was already the case even in the setting of classical locally compact groupoids, where the quasi-invariance condition is assumed as a part of the definition (see \cite{Renbook}, \cite{Patbook}).
+Unlike the purely algebraic theory, however, for things to work properly in the operator algebraic setting, we need the two weights to allow a Radon--Nikodym derivative between them.
+Even in the classical setting of locally compact groupoids, certain {\em quasi-invariance\/} condition was assumed as a part of the definition (see \cite{Renbook}, \cite{Patbook}).

-In our case, to allow this development, we introduce the following {\em quasi-invariance Assumption\/} at the purely algebraic level.
+Since we are constructing an operator algebraic object from purely algebraic data, some form of an additional condition needs to be required at the algebra level to allow this development.
+With this in mind, we introduce the following {\em quasi-invariance assumption\/} at the purely algebraic level.
 This is the one small (but necessary) additional condition we are going to require:

-\begin{assumption} [Quasi-invariance] We will assume that $\sigma|_{\mathcal B}$, the restriction of $\sigma$ to the base algebra ${\mathcal B}$, leaves ${\mathcal B}$ invariant, and that $\nu\circ\sigma_{\mathcal B}=\nu$. \end{assumption}
+\begin{assumption} [Quasi-invariance] We will assume that $\sigma|_{\mathcal B}$, the restriction of $\sigma$ to the base algebra ${\mathcal B}$, leaves ${\mathcal B}$ invariant, and that $\nu\circ\sigma|_{\mathcal B}=\nu$. \end{assumption}

-See \S\ref{suba.3} in Appendix, where some of the consequences of this purely algebraic assumption are collected.
-Among the consequences of this Assumption is that the modular automorphisms $\sigma$ and $\sigma'$ (for $\varphi$ and $\psi$, respectively) commute: See Proposition~\ref{sigmasigma'commute}\,(3).